If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 This front entrance feeder from Honey Hive Farms offers maximum convenience in feeding the bees.
 You can simply check the syrup without the need to open the bee hive.
 It is a 8 ounce feeder with dimensions of 6.8 x 4.8 x 1.8 inches.
 It can be used with an inverted glass that should be bought separately.Check Price

 5. Little Giant Farm & Ag FRAMEFDR Frame Feeder

 This 1.4 pound feeder comes in handy when outside sources of food are not available for the bees.
 It fits perfectly in the place of a frame within the brood box.
-It has been designed with uttermost ingenuity so as to protect the bees from drowning.
+The feeder has been designed with uttermost ingenuity so as to protect the bees from drowning.
 It can hold 3 quarts of syrup and does not require tools to assemble.Check Price

-4. HARVEST LANE HONEY FEEDBB 102 Entrance Feeder
+4. Harvest Lane Honey FEEDBB 102 Entrance Feeder

 3. Mann Lake Entrance Feeder